 Coming from my imagination, the animals that I paint are not limited by normality.
 They symbolize, for me, the acceptance of difference, authenticity and individuality.
 In an even more intimate way, they pay tribute to the uniqueness and sensitivity shared by my two sons (the elder is autistic, the other is an artist, Deso).
 Their individuality and the difference of my autistic young man inspire me deeply.

 My works are made in a joyous spirit, and my technical approach is stimulated by discovery and openness.
 I let the medium speak, without always wanting to control it, so that I can welcome some effects, thus giving free rein to the imperfection, to the freedom of the work, and to my own evolution as an artist.
 I paint in a gestural, expressive way, mostly with the spatula, as well as the brush, and spray paint.
 To highlight some character traits, I like to play with textures, colors, iridescent accents and metallic flakes.

 My role is to reveal and celebrate the personality of my creatures.
-My goal is ultimately for them to comfort, to amuse, to accompany, to touch.
+My goal is ultimately for them to comfort, to amuse, and to touch.
 In that way, I believe that my art can have a positive, soothing effect on others, like it certainly has on me.

-I sign with a simple T, for Tiger, a nickname that has been following me since my early twenties, in reference to my golden feline eyes, and perhaps also for my attraction to animals.
+I sign with a simple T, nthe last letter of my name, and for Tiger, a nickname that has been following me since my early twenties, in reference to my golden feline eyes, and also for my attraction to animals.

 To see his WORKS, click DESO in the main menu

 His name is Émile Desaulniers, but he expresses his creativity under the name DESO.
 He is 21 years old, and a very promising Canadian artist.